MG-IiSGM/IiSGM-bioinfo-test/README.md

 ## Submission

 - You can send the assignment directly to sergio.buenestado@gmail.com in whichever comprised format suits you
-- Or you can create a pull request if you are familiar with github:

-  - Fork this repo
-  - Clone this repo
-  - Upon completion, run the following commands:

-    ```
-    git add .
-    git commit -m "done"
-    git push origin master
-    ```

-  - Create Pull Request

 ### Iteration 0 | Download repository